Whilst 2-year olds can't do much more than slide around a

 1) take the child to the ESF

-up to it, he or she will be accepted into their super children's gardens, or Jardins des Neiges, which they advertise as being for 4-5 yera olds.
+up to it, he or she will be accepted into their children's gardens (Jardins des Neiges), which they advertise as being for 4-5 year olds.
 The ESF has one on the nursery slopes, and another at La Daille, but classes can

 go up to 6 children per instructor, or 8 during French school holidays.